 This list rounds up all of the baby names from song titles, from traditional folk songs to the newest singles.

-Except it’s inevitably incomplete!
+Except it’s inevitably incomplete.
 New song titles featuring names are recorded constantly.
 Be sure to add your favorites in the comments.
+And be sure to checkout the Spotify playlist for this post!

 BABY NAMES FROM SONG TITLES